cis571/lc4-labs/lab1/lab1.md

 and running the command `make test`.
 When you run the tests on the initial `rca.v` code, lots of tests will fail.

-If you get an error about not being able to find the `iverilog` program, you need to [update your PATH variable](https://opensource.com/article/17/6/set-path-linux) to include the path `/home1/c/cis571/tools/bin/`.
+If you get an error about not being able to find the `iverilog` program, you need to run `source  /home1/c/cis5710/tools/cis5710-update-path.sh` (you should be automatically prompted to do so if the scripts can't find `iverilog`).

 When a test fails, it tells you that something is wrong, but it doesn't explain why.
 Careful testing of each module can be helpful in